-Risk management is an important function of any businesses.
+Risk management is an important function of any business.
 In order to manage risk, companies are relying on risk management software.
 It plays a vital role in the growth of the company by minimizing business risk.
 Utilizing statistical and analytical methods, risk software provides insight into a company’s liability.
-Implemented a risk management system (RMS) is not without challenges, below are five potential issues you may face:
+Implementing a risk management system (RMS) is not without challenges, below are five potential issues you may face.

-Apart from aforementioned expenditure, additional expenses may be incurred.
+Apart from the aforementioned expenditure, additional expenses may be incurred.
 Implementation costs such as; training, data importation, and hardware improvements would all add to the price.
 These costs, of course, are borne only at the initial stages of usage.
-During the lifecycle of a contract costs will arise such as; yearly maintenance, bugs fixes, and system updates.
+During the lifecycle of a contract, costs will arise such as; yearly maintenance, bugs fixes, and system updates.
 Keep in mind this will vary depending on how your vendor has structured the deal.
-In some cases these might be no additional costs.
+In some cases, there might be no additional costs.

 RMS interfaces contain complex tools in which employees will require extensive training.
 Companies with limited resources attempt to work around these expenses by using the trial and error method to learn the product.
-While this may seem cost efficient at first, the long term expense of not knowing full functionality of a RMS will outweigh any short term gains.
+While this may seem cost-efficient at first, the long-term expense of not knowing the full functionality of an RMS will outweigh any short-term gains.

 Training reduces time spent and ultimately increases productivity.
-Training decreases an employee learning curve and makes them less likely to misinterpret system generated data.
+Training decreases an employee’s learning curve and makes them less likely to misinterpret system-generated data.

-Finally, if data input is incorrect due to inexperience or hardware limitations your company will face additional risk related issues.
-When implementing a RMS, make sure you have the appreciate hardware to support it and a staff aware of the ramifications of incorrect data input.
+Finally, if the data input is incorrect due to inexperience or hardware limitations your company will face additional risk-related issues.
+When implementing an RMS, make sure you have the appreciated hardware to support it and staff aware of the ramifications of incorrect data input.
 If web applications fail due to server or connection issues, this will also lead to harming your company’s bottom line.